Fixed Fee Sub-Contractor Agreement

 If the individual subcontractor is deemed to be an employee, he will be subject to different levels of tax and National Insurance Contributions.
 Furthermore, the payment of income tax and National Insurance will be the responsibility of the main contractor that hired the sub-contractor.

-Further guidance on tax and employment status of individuals who act as sub-contractors can be found in the Guidance Note relating to Self-employment and IR35 in this Group but we nevertheless recommend that you take professional legal and tax advice before using this form of document.
+Further guidance on tax and employment status of individuals who act as sub-contractors can be found in the Guidance Note relating to Self-employment and IR35, but we nevertheless recommend that you take professional legal and tax advice before using this form of document.

 This form of agreement is written from the perspective of a company as the main contractor.
 The main contractor does not have to be a company and any references to this can be changed without altering the meaning or purpose of the document.